DataDog/datadog-ci/src/commands/synthetics/README.md

 The `<TEST_PUBLIC_ID>` can be either the identifier of the test found in the URL of a test details page (eg. for `https://app.datadoghq.com/synthetics/details/abc-def-ghi` it would be `abc-def-ghi`) or the full URL to the details page (ie. directly `https://app.datadoghq.com/synthetics/details/abc-def-ghi`).

-All options under the `config` key allow overriding the configuration of the test as stored in Datadog.
+All options under the `config` key are optional and allow overriding the configuration of the test as stored in Datadog.

 - `allowInsecureCertificates`: (boolean) disable certificate checks in API tests.
 - `basicAuth`: (object) credentials to provide in case a basic authentication is encountered.